wmcbrine/PDCurses/dos/README.md

 Building
 --------

-.
-Choose the appropriate makefile for your compiler:
+- Choose the appropriate makefile for your compiler:

         bccdos.mak   - Borland C++ 3.0+
         gccdos.mak   - DJGPP V2
         mscdos.mak   - Microsoft C
-	wccdos16.mak	- Watcom 10.6+ (16-bit)
+        wccdos16.mak - Open Watcom 1.8+ (16-bit)
-	wccdos4g.mak	- Watcom 10.6+ (32-bit)
+        wccdos4g.mak - Open Watcom 1.8+ (32-bit)

-.
-For 16-bit compilers, you can change the memory MODEL in the makefile.
+- For 16-bit compilers, you can change the memory MODEL in the makefile.
   (Large model is the default, and recommended.)

-.
-Optionally, you can build in a different directory than the platform directory by setting PDCURSES_SRCDIR to point to the directory where you unpacked PDCurses, and changing to your target directory:
+- Optionally, you can build in a different directory than the platform directory by setting PDCURSES_SRCDIR to point to the directory where you unpacked PDCurses, and changing to your target directory:

         set PDCURSES_SRCDIR=c:\pdcurses

-.
-Build it:
+- Build it:

         make -f makefile

   (For Watcom, use "wmake" instead of "make"; for MSVC, "nmake".)
 You'll get the libraries (pdcurses.lib or .a, depending on your compiler; and